-Next, by registering their charity on the tt-exchange donation programme eligible organisations can gain access to the latest software at a heavy discount (charities only pay an admin fee).
+Next, by registering their charity on the Charity Digital Exchange donation programme eligible organisations can gain access to the latest software at a heavy discount (charities only pay an admin fee).

 This includes versions of the newest security programmes from popular vendors such as Bitdefender and Symantec, but there is an extensive catalogue to choose from of business-related apps and services.

 For those organisations still running outdated operating systems on their machines, the security risks can be even bigger.

 The Microsoft Windows security lifecycle means that old versions of Windows are gradually ‘phased out’ when new ones arrive every few years.
 After this time period has passed, the company stops sending out security updates, potentially leaving the system open to attacks which Microsoft can no longer fix.

 For computers running Windows 8, Microsoft ended support for this operating system in January 2016, when the last batch of security patches were delivered.
 Windows 8.1 has been recently added as a service pack to ensure that the system is covered until 2023, but the pack needs to be installed in order for the system to be protected.